 Currently, the Center assists grandparents and other kin raising children through its Kinship Navigator Program, which is supported through Montgomery County Department of Job and Family Services.
 Additionally, with funding from the Medicaid Technical Assistance and Policy Program and Sinclair Community College, the Center is piloting the use of community health workers (CHW) to improve the quality of care in outpatient clinics, and working with Sinclair to provide a certificate training program for CHWs in our area.
 With support from the Ohio Area Health Education Centers, the Center coordinates community based clinical training for medical students, and looking forward, the Center will be engaged in health services research through interdisciplinary primary care teams.

 During this 25th Anniversary Celebration Year, the Center will be hosting three main events to recognize and honor our collaborators and partners.
-The kickoff event is the Community Picnic and Dance Extravaganza this fall, followed by the Partners Luncheon in March and the Founder’s Dinner in June of 2016.
+The kickoff event was the Community Picnic and Dance Extravaganza in fall 2015, followed by the Partners Luncheon in March and the Founder’s Dinner in June of 2016.
 Please check “What’s New” on our home page for details about each of these events.

 We are proud of the work of the first 25 years and look forward to continued opportunities to improve the health of community and educate future health professionals as we move into the next 25 years.